thiagolocatelli/android-stripe-connect/README.md

 }
 ```

 Inside your Activity, you can manipulate the button and change its properties.
 You can either launch a Dialog to start the authentication or start a Activity.
+By default, the scope is **read_only**, if you want to give write permissions, you gotta use StripeApp object and pass "read_write" as scope.

 ```Java
 StripeAppmApp = new StripeApp(this, ApplicationData.CLIENT_ID,